bean-mhm/realbloom/USAGE.md

 > A: [AgX](https://www.elsksa.me/scientia/cgi-offline-rendering/rendering-transform) is an experimental OCIO config made by [Troy James Sobotka](https://twitter.com/troy_s), aimed at accurate and cinematic color transforms.
 Troy is the author of the famous Filmic config for Blender, and a true master of color science.
 RealBloom uses a [fork](https://github.com/EaryChow/AgX) of AgX as its default user config, as well as its internal config (we'll discuss that later).

+> Q: **Are you an expert?**

+> A: Absolutely not.
+I've only been learning about color science for a couple months.
+But, I have asked Troy (indirectly, thanks to Nihal) to review this part, and he's corrected a few things.

 In the *Convolution* panel, click on *Browse Input* and select an HDR (open-domain) image.
 I have included some example images in `demo/Images`.
 For this tutorial, I'll be using `Leaves.exr`, which is a render I made in Blender for demonstrating convolutional bloom.

 > Bloom works best on scenes with extremely bright spots on dark backgrounds.
 Forcing bloom on low-contrast and flat images may take away from the realism.

-You can safely switch the view to "AgX" for this image, as this is the - almost - raw HDR data from a 3D scene.
-I will also use the "Punchy" artistic look, and increase my viewing exposure slightly.
+You can safely use the *AgX* view for this image, as this is (almost) raw HDR data from a 3D scene.
+I will reset the look, and increase my viewing exposure slightly.

 ![An HDR image loaded as the convolution input](images/tutorial/4-conv-input.png)